top of page

 Ecumenical: Celebrating the 1700th anniversary of the Council of Nicaea and the Nicene Creed - Saturday, May 3, 11:00 a.m. at the Roman Catholic co-cathedral in Freehold, NJ.
 This is a statewide ecumenical service bringing together Western and Eastern Christians from many traditions!
 For more information, speak to the rector (who is one of the planners) or use the Contact Page.

 Interfaith: We continue our participation in the Tenafly Interfaith Association (TIA), Bergen GreenFaith Circle, and Interfaith Brotherhood-Sisterhood Committee of Bergen County (IBSCBC).
-The TIA is focusing on education and continues to offer local interfaith services and events, the next being our Community Interfaith Thanksgiving Service on November 25.
-We also hold an ecumenical Good Friday Walk through Tenafly every year.
-The IBSCBC offers its annual Interfaith Brunch on President's Day each year at Seasons, next year on February 16; Lynne Weber is the Protestant rep on the committee.
-This year also, the Muslim observance of Ramadan lines up with Lent, and you're invited to have a "breaking the fast" dinner with a Turkish Muslim family through Peace Islands Institute.
-For more info, check with the parish office or take a flyer at church.
+The TIA is focusing on education and continues to offer local interfaith services and events, such as the Community Interfaith Thanksgiving Service on November 25 at 7:30 p.m. (at Atonement) We also hold an ecumenical Good Friday Walk through Tenafly every year.
+The IBSCBC offers its annual Interfaith Brunch on President's Day each year at Seasons, next year on February 16 (cost $65 for a full brunch and program); Lynne Weber is the Protestant rep on the committee.

 If you’d like to know more about our Bible study and other adult ed opportunities, please send an email through our Contact page.
 We’ll be glad to send you the latest schedule and information about participating.
 All are welcome!